gmac/professional-javascript/part1_basics/intro_to_javascript.md

 23 + "50" // "2350" (whoops, we got string concatenation!)
 ```

-In the above example, math could not be performed on number and string data together, so both values were converted to strings and concatenated.
+In the above example, arithmetic could not be performed on number and string data together, so both values were converted to strings and concatenated.
 To fix this, we'd use one of JavaScript's provided methods for parsing the string into a proper number:

 ```javascript
 // Parse a string into a numeric integer: